 How Omnisend Supports Compliance

-To create a Texas SMS Subscribers segment, use our pre-built template.
-For this, go to Audience → Create segment → Search for "Texas SMS Subscribers" → Customize.
-Exclude this segment from your communication.
+💡 To create a Texas SMS Subscribers segment, go to Audience → Create segment, search for "Texas SMS Subscribers", and customize as needed.
+Exclude this segment from any campaigns sent to non-consented contacts.

 Final Takeaway